Instruction: DIY filament dry box – the ANYBOX V2

 If something goes wrong when pressing in, or if you want to remove the ball bearing from the pulley again, the Tool_Bearing_Press_Out and Tool_Bearing_Press_Counter can be used.
 How this works is written down in the chapter Pressing a ball bearing out of a pulley in the appendix.

-Assembling the filament roll storage
+Assembling the filament spool storage with single pulleys

 Then put on a pulley and tighten it with a third nut so that the nut and the threaded rod end are flush.